 Our Associate of Applied Science (A.A.S.) in Health Professions: Histotechnology degree prepares individuals to become confident and competent histotechnicians.
 Students will learn how to prepare specimens for examination through microtomy and more.

-Students must apply to the Conemaugh Memorial Medical Center School of Histotechnology once declaring their interest in pursuing the Histotechnology A.A.S Degree.
-The Conemaugh School of Histotechnology will schedule an interview and provisional acceptance may be granted pending successful completion of the program academic requirements.
+Students must apply to the Conemaugh Memorial Medical Center School of Histotechnology once declaring their interest in pursuing the Histotechnology A.A.S.
+Degree.
+The Conemaugh School of Histotechnology will schedule an interview and provisional acceptance may be granted pending successful completion of the program’s academic requirements.
 Students are encouraged to complete the application process as soon as possible.
 Only a limited number of applicants can be accepted on a yearly basis.
-Click here for the Conemaugh School of Histotechnology Application for Admission.

 Upon completion of all program requirements, you have the option of completing the National Registry Examination of the American Society of Clinical Pathologists (ASCP) exam.
 There are also numerous opportunities for continuing education, professional growth, and advancement via state professional societies and the National Society for Histotechnology.